ntnu-bioopt/ntnu-bioopt.github.io/research.md

 </p>

-<p>The group is participating in EU projects
+<p>The group is participating in the EU projects
 <a href="http://www.iacobus-fp7.eu/">IACOBUS</a> and <a href="http://www.semeoticons.eu/">SEMEOTICONS</a>.
 </p>